 |Classification||Amount of Contributions to the Director Shareholding Association (Millions of Yen)||Shares of the Company Acquired (Hundreds of Shares)|

 Evaluation of Effectiveness of the Board of Directors

-The evaluation of the effectiveness of the Board of Directors was conducted with the use of a third-party survey for the first time in fiscal 2019 in order to verify whether the Board of Directors is properly fulfilling its expected roles and functions and to facilitate further improvements thereof.
-The results of the survey was reported to the Board of Directors and issues that require improvement going forward were shared with everyone.
+We conduct the evaluation of the effectiveness of the Board of Directors with the use of a third-party survey in order to verify whether the Board of Directors is properly fulfilling its expected roles and functions and to facilitate further improvements thereof.
+The results of the survey are reported to the Board of Directors, and issues that require improvement going forward are shared with everyone.

 |Subjects||All Directors and Audit & Supervisory Board Members (13 people in total)|